Currently Not Accepting Medicaid

 The tooth under your crown still has nerves in it that are very alive, unless you had a root canal before a dental crown was placed.

-There are instances that the crown puts pressure on a traumatized nerve, causing an infection.
+There are instances that the crown puts pressure on a traumatized nerve, causing an infection under the crown.

 Here are the signs of a tooth crown infection:

-If you are experiencing any of these symptoms, contact your dentist immediately to schedule a root canal.
+If you are experiencing tooth pain after crown symptoms, contact your dentist immediately to schedule a root canal.

 Gum pain after a tooth crown procedure is not uncommon.
 However, if the pain persists longer than two weeks, you should seek the advice of your dentist.